MicrosoftDocs/entra-docs/docs/identity/app-provisioning/application-provisioning-configuration-api.md

 |[Step 4.
 Start provisioning job](#step-4-start-the-provisioning-job)     |Start the job         |
 |[Step 5.
 Monitor provisioning](#step-5-monitor-provisioning)     |Check the status of the provisioning job <br> Retrieve the provisioning logs         |

-If you are provisioning to an on-premises application, then there is an additional step to assign the provisioning agent to the application.
+If you are provisioning to an on-premises application, then you will also need to install and configure the provisioning agent, and assign the provisioning agent to the application.

 ## Step 1: Create the gallery application